tamedevelopers/php_date_diff/README.md

     |--------------------------------------------------------------------------
-    | You don't extantiate static class, just call the class directly with the class name or assign to a var.
+    | You don't instantiate static class, just call the class directly with the class name or assign to a var.
     |